Azure-Samples/Speech-Service-Actions-Template/documentation/2-test-the-baseline-model.md

 ## Confirm the workflow results

-When you push a baseline tag to **master**, the **SpeechTestDataCI** workflow found at `.github/workflows/speech-test-data-ci.yml` tests the baseline model against the test data and outputs test results and a test summary.
+When you push a baseline tag to **main**, the **SpeechTestDataCI** workflow found at `.github/workflows/speech-test-data-ci.yml` tests the baseline model against the test data and outputs test results and a test summary.
 Since this is the first time these tests have been run, the results become the benchmark that future models must outperform.

 ### View the workflow run